Master of Science in Economics

 • Energy Economics

 • Trade and Commodity Markets

-• How to intergrate environmental effects in economic analysis of ecosystem management, air and water pollution, and climate change.
+• How to integrrate environmental effects in economic analysis of ecosystem management, air and water pollution, and climate change.

 • How to combine economic growth and environmental protection - both at the firm level and at the national level.

-• How to design and implement an international climate treaty.
+• How to design and implement international treaties, for example on climate issues.

-• How to reduce poverty and manage natural resources in a better way in developing countries.
+• How to reduce poverty and manage natural resources to increase human well-being without compromising resources or the environment.

 • How to organize energy markets to avoid monopolies and market manipulation.

 • How to analyze consequences of international trade agreements.